kedro-org/kedro/docs/source/tutorial/package_a_project.md

 kedro package
 ```

-Kedro builds the package into the `dist` folder of your project, and creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/).
+Kedro builds the package into the `dist` folder of your project.
+It creates one `.egg` file and one `.whl` file, which are [Python packaging formats for binary distribution](https://packaging.python.org/) and a `tar.gz` file containing the project configuration.

-The resulting package only contains the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
+The resulting `.egg` and `.whl` packages only contain the Python source code of your Kedro pipeline, not any of the `conf`, `data` and `logs` subfolders.
 This means that you can distribute the project to run elsewhere, such as on a separate computer with different configuration information, dataset and logging locations.

-We recommend that you document the configuration required (parameters and catalog) in the local `README.md` file for any project recipients.

 ### Package recipients